geodynamics/aspect/cookbooks/mid_ocean_ridge/doc/mid_ocean_ridge.md

 sense that the operator splitting time step can not be larger than the reaction time scale.
-The melting model we use here is the anhydrous mantle melting model of (Katz, Spiegelman, and Langmuir 2003) for a peridotitic rock composition, as implemented in the &ldquo;melt simple&rdquo; material model.
+The melting model we use here is the anhydrous mantle melting model of (Katz, Spiegelman, and Langmuir 2003) for a peridotitic rock composition, as implemented in the "melt simple" material model.

 ``` prmfile
 ```